storageos/storageos.github.io/_docs/platforms/rancher/install/index.md

 > Kubelet.

-CSI communication is fully supported by StorageOS if the Kubernetes cluster is deployed with any supported Linux Distribution.
+CSI communication is fully supported by StorageOS if the Kubernetes cluster is deployed with a [supported Linux Distribution](/docs/prerequisites/systemconfiguration#distribution-specifics).